debashish2002/travel/README.md

 3. For video background
   --> Download any video
-  --> Rename the downloded video by "Travel-video.mp4" --> Copy the "Travel-video.mp4" file into Image file present in the code.
+  --> Rename the downloded video by "Travel-video.mp4" --> Copy the "Travel-video.mp4" file into Images folder present in the code.
   --> Now run the index.html